 - Give your feet a chance to air out whenever possible, such as when you’re at home.

 Athlete’s foot can linger for months or even years if you allow it to.
 The good news is that home care is usually effective, but if you find you’re still struggling, give Ankle & Foot Specialist of New Jersey a call at (908) 222-8980, or fill out an online contact form.
-For your convenience, we offer our services at both our South Plainfield/Edison and Warren, NJ, offices.
+For your convenience, we offer our services at both our South Plainfield/Edison, Hillsborough and Warren, NJ, offices.